annakviese/pong-game/README.md

 # Improvements
+* Create a delay in game reset
-* Background image could be added both to the page itself and the game board.
+* Background image could be added both to the page itself and the game board
-* The paddles and the ball could be changed to an image.
+* The paddles and the ball could be changed to an image
-* The pong game could have a Start button to click before starting the Game.
+* The pong game could have a Start button to click before starting the Game
 * The pong game could ask for the Players names
 * The ball speed could increase after a number of rounds
 * The balls could multiply after a number of rounds